on’t you see how stressed I am??”

 Interdependence is not a dirty word.
 It’s not a bad thing if you and your partner rely on each other for certain things.

-Healthy relationships are not made up of two people who split everything evenly – they are made up of two people who have figured out how to split responsibilities in a way that makes sense for them and doesn’t feel like too much of a burden.
+Healthy relationships are not made up of two people who split everything evenly – they are made up of two people who have figured out how to divide responsibilities in your relationship in a way that makes sense for them and doesn’t feel like too much of a burden.

-Sometimes it’s the case that one partner doesn’t seem truly motivated to work on or improve the relationship.
-When this is the case, couples therapy is a great way to determine together whether you are both invested in making your relationship work, and if so, how you are going to do that as a team.
+Sometimes it’s the case that one partner doesn’t seem genuinely motivated to work on or improve the relationship.
+When this is the case, couples counseling is a great way to determine together whether you are both invested in making your relationship work, and if so, how you are going to do that as a team.

 It’s important to remember that a relationship is a blend of two unique people, both of whom need to be invested, flexible, and open to change for it to be successful.

-I find that so many couples who come in for therapy have waited until their relationship is completely on the rocks.
+I find that so many couples who come in for therapy have waited to invest in couples counseling until their relationship is completely on the rocks.
 It’s a bit like waiting until you need the ER rather than getting a check-up now and then.
 At this point, it’s still usually possible to get you back on your feet when you come in for therapy, but it takes a lot more work!